Community Dental Support

 13. Do eligible persons need to complete all treatments in one session, or is there a limited period for completing all treatments?

-Eligible person can complete all treatments in one session or in several sessions as needed, provided that all treatments are completed within 180 days since the CDSP Participant enrolled in the programme.
+At this stage, eligible person can complete all treatments in one session or in several sessions as needed, provided that all treatments are completed within 180 days.

 14. If the attending registered dentist has already prescribed medication for dental pain relief, but later considers a tooth suitable for dental filling or tooth extraction, can the CDSP Participant use the Teeth Filling/ Extraction Quota under the CDSP for such services?

 Yes.
-If the CDSP Participant is considered suitable per professional judgement of the attending registered dentist, the dentist can provide each CDSP Participant with a maximum of three Teeth Filling/ Extraction Quotas.
+If the CDSP Participant is considered suitable per professional judgement of the attending registered dentist, the dentist can provide each CDSP Participant with a maximum of three Teeth Filling/ Extraction Quotas within 180 days since the CDSP Participant enrollled in the programme.
 A “Teeth Filling/ Extraction Quota” is based on one tooth, for the treatment of that tooth.

 15. After receiving services under CDSP, can an eligible individual re-enrol in the CDSP for subsidised service the second time?

-16. If a CDSP Participant has not used up his Teeth Filling/ Extraction Quotas within the revolving period, can the quotas be carried over to the next eligibility period for use?
+16. If a CDSP Participant has not used up his dental treatment quotas within the revolving period, can the quotas be carried over to the next eligibility period for use?

-No. The Teeth Filling/ Extraction Quotas allocated for each CDSP Participant in each revolving period must only be used within that period when considered suitable per professional judgement of the attending registered dentist.
+No. The dental treatment quotas allocated for each CDSP Participant in each revolving period must only be used within that period when considered suitable per professional judgement of the attending registered dentist.
 Any unused quotas cannot be carried over to the next revolving period.

-17. If both spouses are CDSP Participants, can they share the Teeth Filling/ Extraction Quotas?
+17. If both spouses are CDSP Participants, can they share the dental treatment quotas?

-No. The Teeth Filling/ Extraction Quotas are allocated per CDSP Participant and cannot be shared.
+No. The dental treatment quotas are allocated per CDSP Participant and cannot be shared.

 18. Can an individual receive services from both the General Public Session and the CDSP?